 Find Alternative Places to Go

-Even if they are open, many parks, restaurants, grocery stores and even chain stores, have adjusted or reduced hours to accommodate employees and restocking routines.
-In Nevada some of the Walmart stores were closing as early as 5:30 pm.
-Google does not have the correct info.
-If there is some place you especially want to go or see, you are best to check with them directly, either by phone or their website.
-A word of caution: we found many websites not being updated frequently enough to keep up with changes.
+Because info changes quickly, even Google frequently doesn’t have the correct info.
+If there is some place you especially want to go or see, the best thing to do is to check with that place directly, either by phone or their website.
+A word of caution: we found many websites were not being updated frequently enough to keep up with changes.
 Calling is best.

-Take What You Need With You
+Take What You Need

 Finding a Bathroom

-Be Patient & Kind
+Be Patient + Kind

 Literally everything takes longer now.
 The road trip you took before or the way you did it before – it just isn’t the same.
 Factor this in when you make your plans.
 Don’t over plan.
 You might be setting yourself up for disappointment.